gnb content

 • Kim Gunn

-Kim Gunn Ranking member of the National Assembly Foreign Affairs and Unification Committee (People Power Party)
+Kim Gunn Ranking Member of the National Assembly Foreign Affairs and Unification Committee (People Power Party)

 Panel Discussion